Welcome to The Amish of Ethridge. Home of the largest Amish community in the Southern United States!

 The Ethridge Amish community is the largest in the South!

-Enter your address into your gps and find your way to Ethridge, Tennessee, to start enjoying your Amish Adventure!
+Click on the map and enter your address into your gps and find your way to Ethridge, Tennessee, to start enjoying your Amish Adventure!

 Ethridge is between Nashville Tennessee music and Huntsville Alabama rockets!